nicolealdurien/Tacos-La-Villa/README.md

     The home page is available in both an English and a Spanish version.
 Both versions include:
     - a slideshow with images of the food, staff, and TripAdvisor review
     - an embedded Google Map of the restaurant's location, allowing users to find directions from their location
-    - restaurant hours and contact information
+    - restaurant hours, contact information, links to establishment's FB and TikTok accounts
     - link to the menu

     The menu page is bilingual English/Spanish on a single page, and includes: